 - Students will test the resulting system.

-- Students will produce a written final report, poster, and press release describing their project.
-A final oral presentation and project demonstration is also to be given.
+- Students will produce a written final report describing their project.
+A final oral presentation and project demonstration are required.

-- In the process of meeting the course requirements students will experience all phases of project development and thereby will gain an appreciation of the demands of those project phases.
+- In the process of meeting the course requirements students will experience key phases of project development thereby gaining an appreciation of the complexity of those project phases.

 The course meets once per week for 50 minutes for lecture, supervised group work, exam, or guest lecture.

-The course will teach a standard product development process as part of the course.
-Figure 1 shows the steps of the process.
-A key step is a prototype demonstration which we insert between design and implementation.
-At the prototype demonstration, the students must have running code and/or working hardware.
-An agreement (in the form of a mini-contract) is made between the students and the instructor as to what will be shown at the prototype demonstration.
+The students will experience a culminating design project using a standard product development process.
+A key step in the process is a prototype demonstration.
+At the prototype demonstration, the students must have working hardware/software.
+An agreement (in the form of a mini-contract) is made between the students and the coordinators as to what will be shown at the prototype demonstration.

-The first three weeks of the semester are used to learn the product development process and to learn how to achieve the course deliverables.
+The first three weeks of the semester are used to learn the design process and to learn how to achieve the course deliverables.